Policy last updated

 The Over–Underpayment Summary Report which displays information on outstanding over or underpayments can be run at any time to confirm the outcome of any action taken as a result of a certification message.

 In order to maximise opportunities to take appropriate payroll action on overpayments that have occurred during the pay fortnight, the report should be run before pay finalisation.
-Refer to the Reports User for more information on accessing reports.
+Refer to the for more information on accessing reports.

 Action to be taken after pay finalisation